rjpcasalino/blog_bt/pages/posts/2020-04-02-Using_Pandas_or_awk_to_parse-COVID-19_Data_or:_How_I_Learned_to_Stop_Worrying_and_Love_The_Virus.md

 layout: post
 ---

 There are various places one can obtain COVID-19 data.
-This posts uses data taken from the New York Times and John Hopkins University.
+This post uses data taken from The New York Times and John Hopkins University.

-NYT data [here](https://github.com/nytimes/covid-19-data) / JHU data [here](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports).
+New York Times data can be got [here](https://github.com/nytimes/covid-19-data) and Hopkins data [here](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports).

 Install pandas: